 In order for each of Proposal No. 4 and 5 to be approved, such proposal must receive the affirmative vote of the holders of not less than 66 2/3% of the outstanding shares of our Class A and Class B common stock, voting together as a single class.
-The Company has also determined to condition approval of the proposal on the affirmative vote of (1) not less than a majority of the outstanding shares of our Class A common stock, voting as a separate class; and not less than a majority of the outstanding shares of our Class B common stock, voting as a separate class (whether or not such separate class votes are required by law).
+The Company has also determined to condition approval of the proposal on the affirmative vote of (1) not less than a majority of the outstanding shares of our Class A common stock, voting as a separate class; and not less than a majority of the outstanding shares of our Class (whether or not such separate class votes are required by law).